Tremendous

 Give it a shot!

-What are you favorite restaurants in New York?
-Leave a comment and let us know!
+What are your favorite Chinese restaurants?
+Leave a comment and let us know.

 If you enjoyed this post, subscribe for more like this!